-3. The following notes are exceptions to the items listed above:

-- a.
-Cylinder re-plating is allowed by the original manufacturer's bore must be retained. - b.
-Clutch plates, pistons, and piston rings may be aftermarket as long as they maintain the stock shape, design, and material of the OEM parts.
+- 3. The following notes are exceptions to the items listed above: - a.
+1 Cylinder re-plating is allowed but the original manufacturer's bore must be retained. - b.
+2 Clutch plates, pistons, and piston rings may be aftermarket as long as they maintain the stock shape, design, and material of the OEM parts.
 High compression pistons are not allowed. - c.
-Material may be added to the production frame or swingarm for strength, including welding.
+3 Material may be added to the production frame or swingarm for strength, including welding.
 These changes shall not affect frame geometry. - d.
-OEM front and rear suspension can be altered with internal modifications only.
+4 OEM front and rear suspension can be altered with internal modifications only.
 Shock linkage and suspension spring rates may be changed to any commercially available part. - e.
-Programming or mapping changes to the stock OEM ECU unit are permitted. - f.
-Programming or mapping changes to the stock Motor Controller unit are only permitted using the OEM supplied system.
-(Electric motorcycles)
+5 Programming or mapping changes to the stock OEM ECU unit are permitted.

-- g.
-To be eligible for limited classes that use oil-injection systems, the system must be fully functional and only oil may be put in the reservoir.
-Pre-mix gasoline is not allowed in the oil-injection system. - Any item not listed above may be changed, modified, or added.
+- f.
+6 To be eligible for limited classes that use oil-injection systems, the system must be fully functional and only oil may be put in the reservoir.
+Pre-mix gasoline is not allowed in the oil-injection system. - 7 Programming or mapping changes to the stock Motor Controller unit are only permitted using the OEM supplied system.
+(Electric motorcycles) - Any item not listed above may be changed, modified, or added.
 For the Limited Class, the following ARE PERMITTED be changed or modified: